 - Deconstructed Trope: Sarah Silverman's version is a deconstruction of the joke itself, which normally goes out of its way to never really humanize the characters.
 (The characters are almost never named, being 'The Father', 'The Daughter' and 'The Agent', etc.) This insulates the audience a little to the shock by abstracting it.
 Silverman, of course, immediately cast herself as one of the Aristocrats, not just giving you a name, but a face to all the horrible suffering she then describes.
 The end result is a "joke" that is incredibly uncomfortable.

 - Don't Explain the Joke: Completely inverted.
 The whole purpose of the movie is to explain it.
 Due to the simple foundation of the joke and the tremendous amount of adlibbing and embellishing involved making each telling different, the joke is not killed in the explanation.
-Gilbert Gottfried breaks the joke down a bit to examine why it's funny:And then the talent agent says, "That's awful.
+Gilbert Gottfried and several other comedians break the joke down a bit to examine why it's funny:And then the talent agent says, "That's awful.
 What do you call the act?"
 Like he wants to know, like the name's the important thing!
 I don't understand why he would say that.
 It doesn't matter what it's called!
 Because no one is gonna book this show!
 Where did these people find employment?!
 How did they develop this act?!
 What made them think this was entertaining?!
 I mean it's surprising they haven't... that they're not all in jail!
 I mean... and waiting... waiting for the death penalty!
 You can put people to death for what goes on in the best versions of this joke!
 Because you're probably saying, if you have any sense of human decency, "Well, why didn't he stop them the minute he saw the father unzipping his pants?!"
 And saying, "This is totally wrong!
 Call the cops!
 Something horrible's happening!
 This is a family who are raping their own children, and performing bestiality!
 Why, oh, why, is he allowing this to happen!"
 But that's a whole other story.
 But, anyway, he says, "What is it called?" because in a joke that's what happens.
 There's no legal system at all in play in a joke.

 - Inversion: The inverted version of the joke is an inversion; the act is sedate, the title is profane.